pat-coady/rnn/index.md

 * Layer sizes: embedding layer, number RNN cells, hidden layer
 * RNN sequence length

 I decided at the beginning to learn sequences of words versus sequences of characters.
-This was partly so I could compare the quality of word vectors from RNNs to CBOW.
+This was partly so I could compare the quality of word vectors from RNNs to Skip-Gram.
 Also, I wanted to use TensorBoard's embedding visualization.
 Finally, I wanted to see how [Candidate Sampling](https://www.tensorflow.org/api_guides/python/nn#Candidate_Sampling) loss would perform with a RNN.

 # Training